10 types of planned gifts your nonprofit should know

 Bequests

 Bequests are one of the simplest, most impactful, and most popular ways to make a planned gift.
-As of 2024, they make up approximately 8% of all charitable giving in the US, totaling $42.68 billion.
-What’s more, they’re effective giving methods across all age groups.
-In the 2024 FreeWill Planned Giving Report, we found these breakdowns of average bequest size by age:
+As of 2025, they account for $45.84 billion of charitable giving.
+What’s more, they’re effective for all age groups.
+In the 2025 FreeWill Planned Giving Report, we found these breakdowns of average bequest size by age:

-Demographic trends make bequest gifts particularly smart for nonprofits.
-Younger generations increasingly create bequests when asked, and while their gifts are relatively smaller than those of older cohorts, establishing lifelong relationships with generous supporters pays dividends.
+Access to demographic trends makes bequest gifts particularly smart for nonprofits.
+Younger generations increasingly create bequests when asked, and while their gifts are smaller than those of older cohorts, establishing lifelong relationships with generous supporters pays dividends.

-Here’s a breakdown comparing the number of new bequests created on the FreeWill platform in 2023 by age group:
+Here’s a breakdown comparing the number of new bequests created on the FreeWill platform by age group:

 Older donors historically have a much greater capacity and propensity to commit large planned gifts.
 Additionally, increasing amounts of wealth will be passed to younger generations in the coming years as part of the “Great Wealth Transfer.”
 Charities have more valuable opportunities to secure additional support for their work than ever before.